jf-delineate/template/README.md

 To get a local copy up and running follow these simple steps.

-### Local Dependencies

-A number of local dependencies are required.
-To review the local dependencies run `task dependencies:list`.
-If new local dependencies then they should be added to the correct Taskfile in `./os` e.g. `taskfile.darwin.yaml`.

-> Note that currently only `macOS` is configured and a PR should be submitted if either `Linux` or `Windows` are required.

 ### Local Setup

-This repo follows the principle of minimal manual setup of the local development environment.
+This repo follows the principle of minimal manual setup of the local development environment, and utilises [devcontainer](https://containers.dev/).

- A `task` target has been provided for simplicity ```task init```, the `taskfile.yaml` file can be inspected for more details.

 <!-- USAGE EXAMPLES -->
 ## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)._

 ## Infrastructure